 Early on in his career, Erik also began to become more involved in the Jazz scene.
 He was selected as the guitarist for the 2017 GRAMMY Combo where they recorded at the legendary Capitol Records in Los Angeles, as well as performed at the GRAMMY Awards Afterparties.
 In addition, Erik was the only guitarist in the country to be selected for the prestigious Jazz Band of America that same year.
 He has since then recorded various studio albums featuring his own original compositions and classic standards.
 He has shared the stage with many artists such as Dave Liebman, Aloe Blacc, Chris Potter, Joey Alexander and much more.

-Erik currently resides in Los Angeles, California where he actively performs with various self-lead groups around the city.
+Erik currently resides in Los Angeles, California where he actively performs with various self-lead groups including his previous alternative blues/rock band, High Street.
 He is attending California State University, Northridge and pursuing a B.M. in Media and Commercial Music, and now plays a dynamic role in the music and entertainment industry.